saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 ### Asynchronous Programming

 An important element of test code is the use of promises and waits.
 Much of what occurs in a test is a sequence of actions, with many of the actions needing to wait to be executed until a previous command  has been carried out.
-This is called Asynchronous programming.
-Often, it is important to define in your code the need to ‘await’ the occurrence of another action.
-For example, you would not want to click the login button until you have made sure that the username and password has been entered.
+This is called Synchronous programming.
+When you execute something asynchronously, you can move on to another task before it finishes.
+This is often done in JavaScript `async` functions. `it()` is another kind of asynchronous function.

+The `await` command in an `async` function allows you to run a command (while other async threads occur simultaneously) but wait for the commands within that particular function to occur in order, one after another.
+As an example, in the code above you want to
+  1. Wait for the webpage to load **then**
+  2. Locate the username field **then**
+  3. Enter the username

 In many languages, without the await command, the code will try and run through as many processes or commands as possible, which can be a good thing when you’re trying to load a webpage or get something done quickly.
 In the case of test code, however, it is important to make sure that commands are carried out in a certain order.